Documentation Index Fetch the complete documentation index at: https://docs.evermind.ai/llms.txt

 return agentic_search(user_id, query)

-Reserve agentic for high-value queries where accuracy matters:
+Reserve agentic for high-value queries where accuracy matters: # Use agentic for:

 - User explicitly asks for comprehensive context

-- Preparing for important meetings/decisions
+- Preparing for important meetings / decisions

 - Research and analysis tasks